HILL-TOPCONSULTANCY/INFORMATION/README.md

 For bank payment details, please contact us at [info@htconsultancy.net](mailto:info@htconsultancy.net).

-For further inquiries or to enroll in the course, please contact us at [info@htconsultancy.net](mailto:info@htconsultancy.net).

 For further inquiries or to enroll in the course, please contact us at [info@htconsultancy.net](mailto:info@htconsultancy.net).   or Call us at    *(+45) 715 730 47*